pepijn/pepijn.github.io/projects.md

 [![StudySquare website screenshot](/images/studysquare.png)](https://www.studysquare.nl)

 #### 2008 - present: Invoicing system for Henry de Rijk Elektrotechniek
-To get paid legally for this project was the reason I officialy started my own company.
+To get paid legally for this project was the reason I officially started my own company.
 Henry is an electrician and likes to specify all of the materials he used for a job on his invoices.
 Because the prices of the thousands of possible products vary over time, we thought out a way to save Henry time while creating the invoices.
 The system automatically updates the prices from the wholesaler's system, and is equipped with a fuzzy search mechanism that dramatically speeds up the price finding.

 ![Henry de Rijk system screenshot](/images/henry_de_rijk_system_screenshot.png)